Defective Product Attorneys in New Jersey

 Active Defective Product Investigations

 The experienced product liability lawyers of Davis, Saperstein & Salomon, P.C., can help if you suffered injuries or lost a loved one due to the use of a dangerous consumer product.
 Our record of helping individuals and families harmed by defective products goes to 1981.
 We have recovered more than $800 million on behalf of our clients.

 Because of our skill, experience, and record, courts often appoint our lawyers to lead class action and mass tort litigation cases against manufacturers.

 Product liability cases typically involve complex factual and legal issues.
 They require litigation against corporations with deep pockets and a strong incentive to fight claims.

 Davis, Saperstein & Salomon, P.C., has the resources it takes to fully investigate a dangerous product case.
-We also have the courage and dedication to stand up to corporations and hold them fully accountable.
+Our New Jersey personal injury lawyers also have the courage and dedication to stand up to corporations and hold them fully accountable.

 Currently, we are investigating defective consumer product claims that involve:

 Product liability law allows Americans to hold manufacturers legally responsible for the injuries that their defective products cause when used as intended.
 The most common flaws in consumer products are:

 - Defective designs